ScopeLift/governance-rollback/docs/COMPOUND_GOVERNANCE_UPGRADE_IMPACT.md

-# Governance Upgrade Impact Analysis
+# Compound Governance Upgrade Impact Analysis

 > **⚠️ Important**: This document analyzes the impact of upgrading to the TimelockMultiAdminShim on existing governance proposals at various stages of their lifecycle.